hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler Micro-MobileNet cycles versus the 347,992 Micro-MobileNet and 388,146 Micro-YOLO records.

+Quantized YOLO SiLU is implemented as a graph-pattern fusion rather than as generic TFLite Mul.
+Before supported-operator checks, the TFLite optimiser recognizes `x * Sigmoid(x)` in either Mul input order and replaces both operators with one generated `AFU_LUT`.
+The admitted contract is static batch-1 INT8 with equal shapes, scalar TFLite quantization, the canonical INT8 Sigmoid representation (`scale=1/256`, `zero_point=-128`), a Mul rescale no greater than one, a single-use Sigmoid result, and no public Sigmoid intermediate.
+LUT generation emulates the quantized Sigmoid result followed by TFLite integer Mul rounding, rather than evaluating an unconstrained floating-point SiLU formula.
+All other Mul forms remain outside the Neural-AI supported-operator set.

+Compiler tests verify both Mul input orders and every one of the 256 LUT bytes;
+the complete Regor suite passes 640,735 assertions in 205 cases in the recorded run.
+The compiler-generated H2/W3/C33 SiLU package is 1,152 bytes, requires 768 bytes of TCDM, and emits three executable commands: input `COPY_LAYOUT`, one `AFU_LUT`, and output `COPY_LAYOUT`.
+It passes byte-exactly on Verilator at 91,394.006 total simulated ns, with 89,682 ns measured invocation time and 52,674 PMU cycles.
+A same-build, same-shape Sigmoid control also completes at 91,394.006 total simulated ns, demonstrating that fused SiLU has the cost of one unary LUT and does not execute a second generic Mul path.
+Both are 2.96% above the older 88,766 ns activation record because the current control moved by the same amount.
+The focused SiLU cycles are 0.151x the 347,992-cycle Micro-MobileNet record and 0.136x the 388,146-cycle Micro-YOLO record, but those ratios compare one operator package with full graphs and are diagnostic only.

 Nearest-neighbor 2x upsample is implemented through the 64-byte v2
 `UPSAMPLE_NEAREST` command.
 The supported subset is static batch-1 INT8 with exactly 32 channels, equal input/output quantization, and an exact 2x increase